[Video Guide] How to Fix Galaxy S7 Won't Turn On Issue Easily?

 If it makes you feel any better, let us inform you that you are not the only one whose Samsung Galaxy S7 won't turn on.
 There are many like you facing a similar glitch.
-Well, it is a common problem and is usually caused due to a temporary software crash or sometimes Apps may also crash and prevent the phone from turning on.
+It is a common problem and is usually caused due to a temporary software crash, or sometimes Apps may also crash and prevent the phone from turning on.
 Additionally, background operations initiated by the S7 software, also if S7’s battery is completely drained, the phone will not boot up.
-You can even check the power button and it is likely that it might have been damaged.
+You can even check the power button, and it might likely have been damaged.

-There can be various other reasons also due to which Samsung Galaxy S7 won't turn on, however, our focus today would be to fix the issue.
+There can be various other reasons also due to which Samsung S7 won't turn on.
+However, our focus today would be to fix the issue.
 Hence in the subsequent sections, we will look at the possible solutions to fix this issue.

 - Part 1: One Click to Fix My Galaxy S7 Won’t Turn On